-Luke 314-55-101(3) Sampling protocols Chat comment received during Listen and Learn forum: My comments echoed for the most part what Danielle had to say.
+Luke 214 EE 101(2) Chat comment received during Listen and Learn few years Luke 314-55-101(3) Sampling protocols Chat comment received during Listen and Learn forum: Sampling protocols My comments echoed for the most part what Danielle had to say.
 I have concern about the limit of lots defined in 314-55-010 (20,a/b) still remaining at 5lbs for flower and 15lbs for other products.
-If we are going to increase lot size I believe we should amend the definition of "lot" to reflect the proposed larger quantities in this section of rule Travis 314-55-101(3) Sampling protocols Chat comment received during Listen and Learn forum: I agree with the by strain comment from Shawn - We harvest 30-50lbs a week, 2-3 strains at a time Jim Cheatle 314-55-101(3) Sampling protocols Chat comment received during Listen and Learn forum: I also agree with the strain comment by Shawn, We grow 8 strains in a small room, and cannot afford to have 8 pesticide tests each harvest.
+If we are going to increase lot size I believe we should amend the definition of "lot" to reflect the proposed larger quantities in this section of rule.
+Travis 314-55-101(3) Chat comment received during Listen and Learn forum: Sampling protocols I agree with the by strain comment from Shawn - We harvest 30-50lbs a week, 2-3 strains at a time Jim Cheatle 314-55-101(3) Sampling protocols Chat comment received during Listen and Learn forum: Sampling protocols Camping protection I also agree with the strain comment by Shawn, We grow 8 strains in a small room, and cannot afford to have 8 pesticide tests each harvest.
 I think pesticide testing should also be done randomly on samples obtained from retail stores.
-Danielle Rosellison 314-55-101(3) Sampling protocols Chat comment received during Listen and Learn forum: We harvest one strain at a time and we pesticide every 5 pounds.
-It costs us less than a penny per gram for websites (and you can ususally gt a better deal if you stick to one lab and don't have any analytes for them to anazlyeie pesticide free) that would be \$.088 per gram.
-Just throwing some numbers out there Shawn DeNae 314-55-101(3) Sampling protocols Chat comment received during Listen and Learn forum: In that case - we need 2 types of testing lots - 5lb by strain for regular QC (no changes) And harvest level testing by crop for pesticides Follow up with random off the store shelves testing to keep it all honest.
-Marcos Harris 314-55-101(3) Sampling protocols Chat comment received during Listen and Learn forum: Sampling protocols Is there another place I should be looking explaining these pound breakdowns and the testing being referred to?
+Danielle 314-55-101(3) Chat comment received during Listen and Learn forum: Rosellison Sampling protocols We harvest one strain at a time and we pesticide every 5 pounds.
+It costs us less than a penny per gram for pesticide testing.
+At \$200 a pesticide test, for a five pound lot, which is the most expensive I've seen on lab websites (and you can ususally gt a better deal if you stick to one lab and don't have any analytes for them to anazlyeie pesticide free) that would be \$.088 per gram.
+Just throwing some numbers out there Shawn DeNae 314-55-101(3) Chat comment received during Listen and Learn forum: Sampling protocols In that case - we need 2 types of testing lots - 5lb by strain for regular QC (no changes) And harvest level testing by crop for pesticides Follow up with random off the store shelves testing to keep it all honest.
+Marcos Harris 314-55-101(3) Chat comment received during Listen and Learn forum: Sampling protocols Is there another place I should be looking explaining these pound breakdowns and the testing being referred to?
 Are these dry weights or wet weights?
-Steven 314-55-101(3) Chat comment received during Listen and Learn forum: MicCombs Sampling protocols Seems like if samples are taken by the producer, there is much room for cheating the system.
+Steven 314-55-101(3) Chat comment received during Listen and Learn forum: McCombs Sampling protocols Seems like if samples are taken by the producer, there is much room for cheating the system.
 Any body else agree?
-Lanamay Malaana Jeremy woberg Sampling protocols Chai comment received during Listen and Learn forum: During the last cr102 the LCB received many comments that self selection was not a valid way to test for mycotoxins and Farm level testing for pesticides conducted by labs/WSDA Obstances to a device lister and larger former Snawn DeNae Sampling protocols Chat comment received during Listen and Learn forum:
+Jeremy Moberg 314-55-101(3) Chat comment received during Listen and Learn forum: Sampling protocols During the last cr102 the LCB received many comments that self selection was not a valid way to test for pesticides, and that testing should be conducted at different levels.
+Current testing is fine for THC and mycotoxins and Farm level testing for pesticides conducted by labs/WSDA Shawn DeNae 314-55-101(3) Sampling protocols Chat comment received during Listen and Learn forum: